2013

 Bolton Council

-Concerns summary Inefficient case allocation and lack of prioritisation for assessments, combined with no system to reallocate cases when officers cannot meet deadlines, caused significant delays.
+Concerns summary (AI summary) Inefficient case allocation and lack of prioritisation for assessments, combined with no system to reallocate cases when officers cannot meet deadlines, caused significant delays.

-Action taken summary Bolton Council has cascaded lessons learned throughout the organisation and implemented measures to improve systems, processes, and officer training.
-They will also oversee the full implementation of
+Action Planned (AI summary) Bolton Council has cascaded lessons learned and has an action plan in place to improve systems, processes, and officer training, which they will oversee the full implementation of.

 Christine Williamson